-The Screening Outreach task/worklist should only be applied once per patient, per rotation.
-If the patient returns the voicemail next week and this call is transferred to you, they will not be counted again.
-If you try to contact the same person again in 1 week, they will not be rerecorded.
-A recommended process is for PCCAs only to call patients once per rotation.
-Still, if the patient shows up again on your new outreach list at a subsequent rotation, they may be counted again by updating the previous task/worklist, as per the clinic's process.
+Note: PCCAs should only call patients and apply the Screening Outreach task/worklist once per patient, per rotation.
+If the patient shows up again on your new outreach list at a subsequent rotation, they may be counted again by responding to the previous task/worklist, as per the clinic's process.